Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 Our reverse process steps forward in time, in contrast to the mapping from noise to data in standard diffusion models.
 As a result, DYffusion should require fewer diffusion steps and data.

-Our forecasting stage as detailed in Eq.\eqref{eq:forecaster}, follows the generalized diffusion model objective.
+Training our forecaster net in Eq.\eqref{eq:forecaster}, follows the generalized diffusion model objective.
 This similarity allows us to use existing diffusion model sampling methods for inference.
 In our experiments, we use the sampling algorithm from <d-cite key="bansal2022cold"></d-cite> that we adapt to our setting as shown below.